 We get it.
-Google AdWords is where the PPC volume is at, so you spend your time crafting and perfecting your account, whilst your Bing Ads account doesn’t get the level of attention it quite deserves…or maybe you haven’t even started a Bing Ads account.
+Google Ads is where the PPC volume is at, so you spend your time crafting and perfecting your account, whilst your Bing Ads account doesn’t get the level of attention it quite deserves…Or maybe you haven’t even started a Bing Ads account.

 Yet, there are many reasons why running on Bing Ads is a good idea.
 Bing now commands 1 in 5 searches in the UK, and 15% of the Bing audience is unique to Bing.
 Bing also traditionally has a larger proportion of older demographics, and average CPCs across all verticals in Europe are 30% cheaper than Google.